e2thex/thoughts/docs/The Schematic Approach.md

 The reality schema is the brain's amalgamated simulation engine, where all these seemingly separate schemas blend and flow into one another.
 It is a continuously updated probabilistic model that is not just a combination of these different aspects of experience, but an integration of them.

 The reality schema is **not the world itself**.
 It is the internal simulation that **feels** like the world.
 It is how we navigate, interpret, and interact with our surroundings.
 It is our **personal reality**.

+So while there may exist a reality that is not our perception, a $R_0$, if you will, all of us have our own reality, which we will call $R_p$.

 ### Constructs